Rest for the Weary

 Click here to return to the Sermons page.

-Matthew 11:25-30
+Matthew 11:25-30 (Rest for the Weary)

-St. Augustine once prayed, “O Lord, you have formed us for yourself, and our souls are restless until they find their rest in you.”
-In this passage Jesus talks about how we may find our rest in God through him, through Christ.
+Do you want rest in your life?
+Then come to Jesus.
+In this passage Jesus talks about how we may find our rest in God through him, through Jesus alone.
 If your soul is restless this morning, if you are weary and burdened by life’s heavy load, then this passage is for you.
 You need to find your rest in God through Jesus Christ.

-I. Come to Jesus and learn from God. (verses 25-26)
+I. Come to Jesus and learn from God (verses 25-26)

 At that time Jesus said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
 Yes, Father, for this was your good pleasure.”
 (Matthew 11:25-26)